 Engage Their Brains! – Early Childhood

-Workshop including hands-on activities for supporting reading success.
-Topics covered include: brief overview of brain development during the first three years of life; learning styles and utilizing in a learning environment; alphabet activities; print awareness; phonological awareness; and incorporating materials to support these activities in the home or play areas.
+The workshop includes hands-on activities for supporting reading success.
+Topics covered include an overview of brain development during the first three years of life; learning styles and utilizing in a learning environment; alphabet activities; print awareness; phonological awareness; and incorporating materials to support these activities in the home or play areas.

 Early Childhood Phonological Awareness